truecharts/public/charts/enterprise/blocky/docs/setup-guide.md

 - 76.76.2.0
 - 76.76.10.0

 Blocky supports 3 methods for upstream DNS.
-You can choose multiple options, but I'm not sure if the order matters.
+You can use any combination of the below.

 - UDP - Basic DNS
 - DoT - DNS over TLS